What does it mean when your bird is bleeding?

 Remember, that your bird easily feeds off of your emotional state.
 If it is already experiencing a medical problem and it see's you in a panic, your bird's blood pressure will increase and it will go into "fight or flight" mode, thereby increasing the blood loss.
 Take a few deep breaths and remember this article.

 SECOND: STOP & THINK

 A healthy bird has great clotting abilities and can experience losses of up to about 50% of its blood with supportive veterinary care.
 That's not to say that you want to just apply a "band-aid" approach with a bleeding bird, but use this information to keep calm.
-A bit of blood on this pictured Green Amazon can be treated easily, while you'd want to get veterinary care for more significant blood loss.
+A bit of blood on this pictured on this bird can be treated easily, while you'd want to get veterinary care for more significant blood loss.

 After calming down, it is important to find the source of the bleeding.
 Is the bleeding from an internal injury or an external one?
 Internal bleeding comes from a body orifice like the mouth, ears, nares or vent, while external bleeding comes from the skin.

 THIRD: DETERMINE THE CAUSE & LOCATION OF THE BLEEDING:

 - Determine the exact location of the bleeding.